'Misfits' plotted Valentine's Day murders in Canada mall: minister

-TORONTO (Reuters) - A group of “murderous misfits” planned a massacre on Valentine’s Day at Canada’s largest regional shopping mall, the justice minister said on Saturday, but the alleged plot was foiled by police after an anonymous tipoff.
+TORONTO (Reuters) - A group of “murderous misfits” planned a massacre on Valentine’s Day in Atlantic Canada’s largest regional shopping mall but the alleged plot was foiled by police after an anonymous tipoff, the justice minister and police said on Saturday.

 “Based on what we know so far, it would have been devastating, mass casualties would have been a real possibility,” Justice Minister Peter MacKay told reporters.